Hello, this is video to show how to a CSV or Excel file to QBO format and import into QuickBooks. We will use CSV2QBO, free trial is available.

 The Transactions shows how the converter understands your data.
 Check columns has correct/expected values: dates are correct, amounts are correct and so on.

-Under Bank Feeds.
+It is under Bank Feeds.
 Imported statements show up here and review transactions.
-You have to select payee from your QuickBooks vendor records.
+You have to select the payee from your QuickBooks vendor records.
 When you choose a vendor record for payee from the QBO file (column "Downloaded As"), QuickBooks will remember your choice for next QBO import.

 Then you marked all transactions, select expense accounts, select payee and approve and that's.
 The rename rule creation dialog will show up after to use for the next time.

 Thank you for watching.
 Please subscribe!